Teams Android OS Devices

-This article is not going to dive deeply into Intune Enrollment, Device Compliance, Configuration Profiles, Application Protection Policies and Azure Active Directory Conditional Access Policies.
-All five of these are components of Microsoft Intune; Conditional Access Policies really fall under Azure Active Directory, but they can be accessed from Intune.
+This article is not going to dive deeply into Intune Enrollment, Device Compliance, Configuration Profiles, Application Protection Policies and Microsoft Entra ID (formerly known as Azure AD) Conditional Access Policies.
+All five of these are components of Microsoft Intune; Conditional Access Policies really fall under Microsoft Entra ID (formerly known as Azure AD), but they can be accessed from Intune.
 These topics are covered extensively by Microsoft and other parties.
 A user must have an Intune license to have their device enrolled into Intune.

 All five policies fall under the heading of Device Management.
 They collectively allow an organization to manage the devices that their users sign into their tenant with.
 These are a critical component for the implementation of a Zero Trust security model for an organization.
 Devices fall into two major categories:

 Android Device Platforms